BabuKelsey/learning_stuff/readme.md

 >        - done this because vsc uses an internal simulated cmd and was bugging out
 >          - its a linux but because im on windows, its not reading right

+>*HiddenDiscord.cpp
+>  - function and purpose:
+>    - void HiddenDiscord()
+>      - convert's input to spoilered text for discord

 >*IsInt.cpp
 >  - function and purpose:
 >    - bool IsInt()